Fortress-Wars/FortressWars-Wiki/docs/technical_documentation/Gamerules.md

 `Optional`

 - The kits that are enabled by this gamerule.
-If this property is set, the disabledKits property will not have any effect.
+If this property is set, the disabledKits property doesn't have any effect.
 The default kit is always included in this list even if not explicitly specified.

 ```yml
 enabledKits: